-PARTNERS: North Carolina State University Department of Forestry and Environmental Resources; USDA Forest Service National Forests Genetics Laboratory, Forest Health Monitoring Program, Forest Health Protection, and Southern Institute of Forest Genetics; United States Department of Interior Bureau of Land Management
+PARTNERS: North Carolina State University Department of Forestry and Environmental Resources; USDA Forest Service National Forests Genetics Laboratory, Forest Health Monitoring Program, Forest Health Protection, Southern Institute of Forest Genetics, and Northern Research Station; United States Department of Interior Bureau of Land Management; United States Geological Survey

 SUMMARY: Many forest tree species and populations face serious threats to their long-term viability, most seriously from insect and disease infestation and from the effects of climate change.
 To conserve the genetic foundation tree species need to survive and adapt in the face of these threats, forest management decisions must consider how genetic diversity is distributed across species’ ranges.
-A cooperating scientist from North Carolina State University (NCSU) is the lead analyst for two range-wide genetic variation studies of species with large distributions: eastern hemlock, which is being decimated by exotic insects, including eastern hemlock and Carolina hemlock, and ponderosa pine, a species with isolated populations of special concern given their susceptibility to climate change, development, and bark beetles.
+A cooperating scientist from North Carolina State University (NCSU) is the lead analyst for several range-wide genetic variation studies of species which are being decimated by exotic insects, including eastern hemlock and Carolina hemlock, and ponderosa pine, a species with isolated populations of special concern given their susceptibility to climate change, development, and bark beetles.

-Results from both studies are already influencing management decisions.
-Characterization of the genetic diversity and structure of the eastern hemlock species is guiding NSCU-based Camcore conservation cooperative’s seed collections from genetically significant eastern hemlock populations.
-As the ponderosa pine study uncovers evolutionary relationships among species varieties and assesses genetic variation of several small and isolated populations, the Bureau of Land Management is utilizing results for management activities in the western United States.
+Results from studies on these species are already influencing management decisions.
+Characterization of the genetic diversity and structure of the two hemlock species is guiding NSCU-based Camcore conservation cooperative’s seed collections from genetically significant hemlock populations.
+After the ponderosa pine study uncovered evolutionary relationships among species varieties and assesses genetic variation of several small and isolated populations, the Bureau of Land Management is utilizing results for management activities in the western United States.
 The Forest Service’s National Forest System will also use study results to help guide gene conservation and seed transfer strategies.
 The results from these studies have also been used to make more realistic predictions of future environmental suitability for ponderosa pine and eastern hemlock by generating separate projections for different evolutionary lineages within the species, each of which may have evolved to adapt to different environmental conditions.

-EFETAC'S ROLE: The project is supported by EFETAC funding.
+EFETAC'S ROLE: The project is supported by Eastern Threat Center funding.

 A new project is under way to assess patterns of genetic diversity and structure in an uncommon and declining Appalachian tree species, Table Mountain pine (Pinus pungens).
-Previously published work focused on other at-risk forest tree species, including two Southern Appalachian endemic Fraser fir (Abies fraseri) and pine species from Mexico and central America.
+Previously published work focused on other at-risk forest tree species, including the Southern Appalachian endemic Fraser fir (Abies fraseri) and pine species from Mexico and central America.

 This research has been described in a number of papers and presentations.